The rules below are for four individual players. The changes required for other player arrangements are presented later.

-Each player decides how many tricks he will be able to take.
-The player to the dealer's left starts the bidding and, in turn, each player states how many tricks he expects to win.
+Each player decides how many tricks they will be able to take.
+The player to the dealer's left starts the bidding and, in turn, each player states how many tricks they expect to win.
 There is only one round of bidding, and the minimum bid is One.
 Every player must make a bid; no player may pass.
 No suit is named in the bid, for as the name of the game implies, spades are always trump.

 How to Keep Score

 For making the contract (the number of tricks bid), the player scores 10 points for each trick bid, plus 1 point for each overtrick.